marshallward/f90nml/README.rst

 behaves like a standard Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.

+The command line tool ``f90nml`` can be used to modify individual values inside of a shell environment.
+It can also be used to convert the data between namelists and other configuration formats.
+JSON and YAML formats are currently supported.

 Quick usage guide
 =================